jessicapita/sagrei-cuba/script.md

 SOR_3020	201327	0	16653	0.0827162
 SOR_3021	201327	0	16489	0.0819016
 ```
-Let's view it as a Histogram
+Let's view it as a histogram
 ```
 mawk '!/IN/' out.imiss | cut -f5 > totalmissing
 gnuplot << \EOF